u-boot/u-boot/doc/usage/fit/dm-verity.rst

 The ``digest`` and ``salt`` byte arrays correspond to the hex-encoded ``Root hash`` and ``Salt`` printed by ``veritysetup format``.

+When the configuration is signed, ``digest`` and ``salt`` are covered by the configuration signature (see :doc:`signature`), so the roothash cannot be swapped out for a matching one without invalidating the signature.

 Optional boolean properties (when present, they are collected and appended as dm-verity optional parameters with hyphens converted to underscores):